Department of Health

 Pool and Spa Facilities Listing

-View 2011 list of Baltimore County's pools, beaches, and spas (PDF).
-(PDF may take several minutes to download)
+View the list of County pools, beaches, and spas (PDF—may take several minutes to download).

-Pool Operator Application (PDF) - download and submit the application to obtain a Baltimore County Pool Operator's Card, which is a requirement for the management and operation of public swimming Pools in Baltimore County.
+Submit the Pool Operator Application (PDF) to obtain a Baltimore County Pool Operator's Card, which is a requirement for the management and operation of public swimming pools in Baltimore County.

 Application Instructions

-• A legible copy of the certifying organization certificate must be attached to the application.
+A legible copy of the certifying organization certificate must be attached to the application.
 This certificate is only valid in Baltimore County for three years from the date of the examination.
-NOTE: The certifying organizations must be approved by and registered with Maryland Department of Health and Mental Hygiene, Center of Environmental Health and Community Services.
+Note: The certifying organizations must be approved by and registered with Maryland Department of Health, Center of Environmental Health and Community Services.
 Call 410-767-8417 for details.

 Additional Resources